I can only dream of hitting a kick serve like this.

 Other players toss the ball closer to 11 o’clock, which is more over the shoulder.
 This results in more sidespin and can cause the opponent to have to move more around on the court when trying to return the ball.

-Why does shoulder tilt matter?
+Why does shoulder tilt matter on the kick serve?

 When players try to hit up on the ball, they need to make sure that their shoulders are aligned correctly to make this possible.

 By pushing one shoulder down slightly to the ground and stretching the other arm up, players will have a much better chance of getting up and on top of the ball.
 Holding both shoulders in a static position won’t result in nearly as much control.

 Does the toss really play a huge role in how much spin the ball has?

 Yes.
 When the ball in the toss is rising, then the ball will have underspin.
 Balls that are hit when they are falling will have topspin.
 Finally, if the ball is hit while it is completely stationary at the peak of the toss then there will not be any spin.

 Therefore, to get more kick on your serve, you want to hit the ball when it just starts to fall.

 Who has the best kick serve in tennis?

 Although most professional players have fantastic kick serves, Andy Roddick certainly has one of the better ones.
 Not only does he have the power behind his serve to send his opponents running, but the ball bounces incredibly high after hitting the court, which makes the serve even more difficult to return.